 - Slow heartbeat.

 - This drug may cause a very bad and sometimes deadly problem called malignant hyperthermia.
-Call your doctor right away if you have a fast heartbeat, fast breathing, fever, or spasm or stiffness of the jaw muscles.
+Call the doctor right away if your child has a fast heartbeat, fast breathing, fever, or spasm or stiffness of the jaw muscles.

 - Upset stomach or throwing up.